FileMaker Server / Cloud / WebDirect

 The costs to properly run FileMaker Server will cover the following areas:

-- FileMaker Server / Cloud: Purchasing the software and get the necessary license file from Apple/Claris.
+- FileMaker Server / Cloud: There is a cost to purchase the software and get the necessary license file from Apple/Claris.

 - A Dedicated Computer: Purchasing a fast enough computer to run FileMaker Server.